andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 ### Avi Cloud Resource - Service Engine Group and Networks

 Under Avi Cloud Resources I have defined the Default Service Engine group according to the vSphere Clusters/NSX clouds they belong to.
 Cloud **nsx-m01** is using cluster **sfo-m01-cl01** so I have configured the Default SE group accordingly so they take SE placement into consideration.
 Meaning the SEs will be placed in the right vSphere Cluster.
-This is important as the Default Service Engine Group will be used as a template for vSphere with Tanzu to create a Service Engine group.
+This is important as the Default Service Engine Group will be used as a template for vSphere with Tanzu to create the dedicated Service Engine group per cluster.

 **Cloud nsx-m01**